 Do you offer any kind of conditional acceptance?

 We do not offer any kind of conditional acceptance to Boston College.
-All applicants must apply to the appropriate deadline and meet all of our application requirements to be considered for admission.
+All applicants must apply

 Do I need work experience to qualify for the Full-Time MBA program?